ezequiel1593/synopR/README.md

 ## Features

 * More than 50 meteorological parameters can be obtained in just seconds.
-A detailed guide of data extracted by `show_synop_data()` is available in the vignette "Extracted_data_reference".
+A detailed guide of data extracted by `show_synop_data()` is available in the ["Extracted_data_Reference"](https://ezequiel1593.github.io/synopR/articles/Extracted_data_reference.html) vignette.

 * You can check the structural integrity of your SYNOP messages before decoding: